 Donor considerations: Access to a stem cell donor might be restricted either due to the donor becoming infected, logistical reasons at the harvest centers in the middle of a strained health care system, or travel restrictions across international borders.
-During the early phase of the pandemic, it was therefore strongly recommended to have secured stem cell product access by freezing the product before start of conditioning.
-This policy was questioned since there were also several reports of cryopreserved products never infused.
-Furthermore, there have been reports of poor stem cell yield after freezing and this will require further investigations.
-If there is concern that the donor is at high risk of community-acquired infection between work-up and collection, pre-planned cryopreservation is recommended since it will allow patient conditioning to be withheld until successful donation and delivery are confirmed.
-Stem cell products can also be frozen at the collection site if there is a possibility of significant transport delay.
+Stem cell products can be frozen either at the transplant center to ascertain that it is available when conditioning is started or at the collection site.
 It is more complicated to cryopreserve bone marrow so a change to peripheral blood stem cells should be considered if feasible.
-The emergence of a new variants have made different countries to continually re-appraise travel restrictions and this should be taken into account with assessing the need for cryopreservation.
-Each center has therefore to address this issue on an individual basis depending on where the center and the intended harvest center are located.
+The emergence of the Omicron variant and its rapid spread in the population has resulted in centers reassessing the need for cryopreservation.
+Each center should address this issue on an individual basis.